albar965/littlenavmap-manual/src/en/MENUS.rst

 - **X-Plane 11 scenery selected:** X-Plane 11 ``METAR.rwx`` weather file and ``global_winds.grib`` wind file in the X-Plane 11 base path are loaded.
 - **X-Plane 12 scenery selected:** The folder ``Output/real weather`` in the X-Plane 12 base bath is checked for METAR and wind files.

-The same applies to ActiveSky weather files but not to FSX, P3D and MSFS where the weather is loaded using the simulator connection.
+The same applies to ActiveSky weather files for X-Plane where the files are selected automatically.
+This does not apply to FSX, P3D and MSFS where the weather is loaded using the simulator connection.

 See also on options page :ref:`weather-files` for configuration of download addresses and file paths.